This article is for you if you plan to set up an online ecommerce store.

 – Source: WooCommerce

-Since WooCommerce is a free and open-source plugin, developers all over the world continuously contribute to improving the platform.
+Since WooCommerce is a free and open-source plugin, developers continuously contribute to improving the platform worldwide.
 As a result, you see a long list of WooCommerce features that include almost everything you would expect from a top-notch ecommerce platform.

 PrestaShop has been around for a long time and has built a reputation as a dependable content management system for ecommerce stores.
 First released in 2007, it continues to be the choice of developers who build solutions for product management, billing, and shipping.